plucury/mqtt.go/README.md

 mqtt.go
 =======

-an MQTT dissector/decoder,written in GO lang
+an MQTT encoder & decoder,written in GO lang